 What are the insurance implications?

-t’s important that your board and HOA management company carries adequate HOA insurance.
+It’s important that your board and HOA management company carry adequate HOA insurance.
 Your general liability coverage excludes professional liability.
 Professional liability coverage protects you against damages caused by your errors and omissions.
 If you hire an HOA management company, have an attorney review the contract to make sure your HOA adequately transfers or shares risk with the HOA management company.

 HOA presidents, treasurers and board members must actively oversee HOA management companies.
 They have fiduciary responsibilities.
 They must never be out of sight and out of mind.
 Boards should establish SMART goals that are specific, measurable, achievable, relevant, and time-bound to evaluate their performance.